far-edge/DistributedLedger/configuration-service-network/README.md

 ## Troubleshooting
-If you can't copy `the crypto-config` folder for `Permission denied`:
+If you can't copy `the crypto-config` folder, with error `Permission denied`:
 ```bash
 sudo chown -R  $(whoami) crypto-config
 ```